erajasekar/erajasekar.github.io/_posts/2020-08-02-how-to-add-icons-to-notion-notes.md

 ### 1. Use templates to automatically add icons for new Database Items.

 You must be already familiar with Notion templates to easily replicate page structures in Database.
 If you are not, check this [article](https://www.notion.so/Database-templates-454ed5ab5bd24226b58d176697bd7e10).
-Using templates, we can easily set default values for Icons and other fields.
+Using templates, we can easily set default values for fields including Icons.

 ### 2. Use unique colors for each category